LACMIP/emu/docs/_documentation/Inventorying (SpecimenPro).md

  *Step* | Under *Photos...*
  --- | ---
    9 | Tap "Add Photo" then "Take Photo".
-This is the opportunity to take a top-down photo fo the entire drawer, a photo of the specimen with its tag (object), and an up close image of the specime "detail".
+This is the opportunity to take a top-down photo of the entire drawer, a photo of the specimen with its tag (object), and an up close image of the specimen "detail".
 If there is an associated entry in a field notebook and/or a specimen label, use the document option to scan the text.

  <img src="{{ site.baseurl }}/assets/images/inventorying_specimendata.jpg" alt="" width="400"/>{: .align-center}